We take care of your group tours to Italy

 Shops are usually open from 8:30 am to 1:00 pm and from

 3:30 pm to 7:30 pm, although times vary from region to region,

 for instance in southern Italy shops stay open from 4:00 pm

 to 8:30 pm.
 In tourist areas in summer shops can open in the evening.

 Although Italy has a mild climate, it is recommended to wear warm clothes in the low season.
 Churches in Italy are first of all sacred places and not monuments, therefore casual wear is expected.
 It is not permitted to visit churches in miniskirts, shorts or in uncovered shoulders.
 Men must wear a shirt and re not permitted to wear short pants.

 Hotel facilities in Italy may vary considerably from region to region.
-New tourist resorts offer more modern facilities than traditional resorts, however the hotel star rating does not always mirror actual standards and there may be significant difference between hotels in the same category, for example some 2 star hotels may offer excellent services.
+New tourist resorts offer more modern facilities than traditional resorts, however the hotel star rating does not always mirror actual standards and there may be significant difference between hotels in the same category, for example some 3 stars standard hotels may offer excellent services.
 Some advice is needed here!